Johannesburg’s leading bulk water supplier, Rand Water, says its work on the B11 pipeline shutdown is progressing according to schedule.

 No reports of interruptions to service due to the shutdown had been reported to Rand Water thus far, Mohale added.

-A “war room” had been established to oversee the shutdown and continuously monitoring the network.
+A “war room” had been established to oversee the shutdown and continuously monitor the network.

 Residents were requested not to panic during the service interruptions, as all reservoirs were fully capacitated to supply sufficient water for the duration of the shutdown, News24 previously reported.